cbtek/ProjectGen/README.md

 ------------------------------------
 ```

-Currently there are four templates used for generating projects and one for generating a entire codebase.
+Currently there are four templates used for generating projects and one for generating an entire codebase.

 If you are starting a new project from scratch, then use the "BASE" type:
 ```